 Which New Jersey casinos offer apps for iOS and Android?

-The table below breaks down which NJ online casinos offer a dedicated app for iOS, Android, or a browser-based version that can be played on a mobile device without downloading an app.
+The table below breaks down which online casinos in New Jersey offer a dedicated app for iOS, Android or a browser-based version that you can play on a mobile device without downloading an app.

 Who can play NJ online casino apps?

 Using a touch interface will feel more fluid to some players but less reliable to others.
-The main appeal is the convenience of being able to access your favorite games on a device that is portable and easily carried, and probably always with you.
+The main appeal is the convenience of being able to access your favorite games on a device that is portable, easy to carry and probably always with you.

-Generally all of the online casino apps function very similarly to one another with little variety, but we’ll try to break down the key differences.
+Generally, all of the casino apps function very similarly to one another with little variety, but we’ll try to break down the key differences.

-Betfair offers a large application ripe with account management features.
-It was middle of the road in terms of game selection, and does allow for free play, but in order to demo a game players must first login and verify their location.
+Betfair offers a sizable application ripe with account management features.
+It is in the middle of the road in terms of game selection and does allow for free play; although, to demo a game, you must first log in and verify your location.

-In testing these apps we evaluated the tech support along everything else, and for the most part they all came out even in terms of service.
+In testing these apps, we evaluated the tech support along with everything else, and for the most part, they all came out even.

-With Betfair the Live Chat option was on a significant delay, so though the app ran smoothly on all tested tablets it would be very frustrating to have to wait if one had an atypical installation problem.
+With Betfair, the live-chat option was on a slight delay, so while the app ran smoothly on all tested tablets, it could be somewhat frustrating to have to wait if one had an atypical installation problem.

-Golden Nugget has produced a very good mobile offering.
+Golden Nugget has produced a great mobile offering.

-There is a great selection of games that adequately reflects the site’s usual experience, and a wide array of features.
-Golden Nugget allows for play through a smartphone web browser in demo mode but you will need to download the app for real money.
+There is a robust selection of games that adequately reflects the site’s usual experience and a wide array of features.
+Golden Nugget allows for play through a smartphone web browser in demo mode, but you will need to download the app for real-money play.

-One note: the Android version of the app features 10 more slot games than its iOS counterpart.
+One note: The Android version of the app features more slot games than its iOS counterpart.

 Caesars’ mobile version excels in every regard.
 The software runs smoothly and takes up little space, especially on Android devices.

-Caesars has a wide selection of slots, over 150 on mobile.
+Caesars has a wide selection of slots — more than 270 — on mobile.
 That’s more than a handful of sites have on their PC clients.
 The mobile video poker selection was also top notch.

-The site’s parent company is part of one of the largest land-based casino networks, and games played on your phone continue to earn you points in its award winning Total Rewards program.
+The site’s parent company is part of one of the largest land-based casino networks, and so the games you play on your phone continue to earn you points in its award-winning Total Rewards program.

-Free play games are available via the web and the app, and players do not have to register to try before they buy.
+Free-play games are available via the web and the Caesars casino app.
+You do not have to register to try before you buy.

-The only real benefit to the Harrah’s mobile app is that you continuing to accrue the same points for the Total Rewards program that you would be if you used the regular site with a computer.
+The only real benefit to Harrah’s mobile app is that you continue to accrue the same points for the Total Rewards program that you would be if you were playing on the desktop site.

-But again this is also true of the Caesars app which has one of the very best selection of games.
+But again, this is also true of the Caesars’ app, which has one of the very best selections of games.

-The key difference between the two is that with 888 you aren’t in the Total Rewards program, but you are using the same account as with 888 Poker.
+The key difference is that with 888, you aren’t in the Total Rewards program, but you are using the same account as with 888 Poker.
 So players who have chosen that as their preferred poker room can just focus on having only one account.
-That is a niche audience, but for them this is the correct app to choose.
+That is a niche audience, but for them, this is the correct app to choose.

-Another thing to remember is that 888 and Harrah’s do not have the same level of live support as most other sites surveyed.
-That being said, the email tech support did answer technical questions in a timely manner.
+Another thing to remember is that 888 and Harrah’s do not have live support.
+That being said, the email tech support did answer technical questions promptly.

 The Tropicana app is a bit on the larger side, but the wait is worth it, as the app is both feature-rich and aesthetically pleasing.
 The game selection could be better, but there’s still enough slots, video poker, and table games to satiate most gamblers.

-The Virgin casino app is slightly below average in terms of games, and above average when it comes to account management features.
-Interface is clean, but the installed size is a bit large.
+The Virgin casino app is slightly below average in terms of games, but above when it comes to its account management features.
+The interface is clean, but the file size is a bit large.

-The app largely resembles the desktop client, with the only major difference is that most quality of life features are neatly tucked away in a side menu.
+The app mostly resembles the desktop client, with the only significant difference is the features are neatly tucked away in a side menu.
 Given the limited app real estate, especially on smartphones, it works quite nicely.